beevik/etree/README.md

 This example finds all books with a price of 49.99 and outputs their titles.
 Note that this example uses the FindElementsPath function, which takes as an argument a pre-compiled path object.
-Use this API when you plan to query with the same path more than once.
+Use this API when you plan to search using the same path more than once.
 ```go
 path := etree.MustCompilePath("./bookstore/book[p:price='49.99']/title")
 for _, e := range doc.FindElementsPath(path) {